GabrielEdradan/HMC-Grad/README.md

 ## Overview

 HMC-Grad is a tool designed to automate the grading process of handwritten multiple-choice tests.
 It uses a Convolutional Neural Network (CNN) trained in PyTorch on the EMNIST dataset and OpenCV for image processing.
-The tool comes with a Gradio interface for easy interaction.
+The tool comes with a Gradio interface for ease of use.

 ## Features

-- **No Specialized Hardware:** HMC-Grad eliminates the requirement for specialized hardware like OMR scanners, allowing accessibility through common devices such as smartphones equipped with a camera.
+- **No Specialized Hardware:** HMC-Grad eliminates the requirement for specialized hardware like OMR scanners, allowing automation through common devices such as smartphones.

 - **Simplified Answer Sheet Requirements:** Removing the need for custom printed answer sheets, HMC-Grad processes answers on standard yellow notepads.

-- **Automated Grading:** Input a correction key (as a string of text) and the images (JPG) of the answer sheets, and HMC-Grad will provide the correctness and score for each one.
+- **Automated Grading:** Input a correction key (as a string of text) and the images (JPG) of the answer sheets, and HMC-Grad will provide the correctness and score for each one, as well as grading annotations.

 - **Item and Score Analysis:** Obtain detailed item-wise analysis along with an overall score analysis.